heig-vd-dai-course/heig-vd-dai-course/07.01-java-tcp-and-udp-programming-(1-of-2)/01-course-material/README.md

 ```

 You can then decorate the input and output streams with other streams to process
-the data, just as with IOs.
+the data, just as with IOs:

 ```java
 // Get input stream as text